greg-raven/Uncommon-Sense/_drafts/all.md

 Treason against the United States, shall consist only in levying war against them, or in adhering to their enemies, giving them aid and comfort.
 No person shall be convicted of treason unless on the testimony of two witnesses to the same overt act, or on confession in open court.
 The Congress shall have power to declare the punishment of treason, but no attainder of treason shall work corruption of blood, or forfeiture except during the life of the person attainted.
 U.S. Constitution

-No state shall … make any thing but gold and silver coin a tender in payment of debts; pass any bill of attainder, ex post facto law, or law impairing the obligation of contracts, or grant any title of nobility.
+No state shall ... make any thing but gold and silver coin a tender in payment of debts; pass any bill of attainder, ex post facto law, or law impairing the obligation of contracts, or grant any title of nobility.
 U.S. Constitution

 The Congress shall have power: To coin money, regulate the value thereof, and of foreign coin, and fix the standard of weights and measures; U.S. Constitution

 We recognize, as appellants urge, the undisputed power of the jury to acquit, even if its verdict is contrary to the law as given by the judge, and contrary to the evidence.
 This is a power that must exist as long as we adhere to the general verdict in criminal cases, for the courts cannot search the minds of the jurors to find the basis upon which they judge.
 If the jury feels that the law under which the defendant is accused, is unjust, or that exigent circumstances justified the actions of the accused, or for any reason which appeals to their logic of passion, the jury has the power to acquit, and the courts must abide by that decision.
 U.S. Court of Appeals for the District of Maryland

-Since it was first recognized in [the] Magna Carta, trial by jury has been a prized shield against oppression … U.S. Supreme Court
+Since it was first recognized in [the] Magna Carta, trial by jury has been a prized shield against oppression ...
+U.S. Supreme Court

 Mind Your Business U.S. Treasury

 Lying can never save us from another lie.
 Vaclav Havel

-Being tolerant does not mean that I share another one’s belief.
-But it does mean that I acknowledge another one’s right to believe, and obey, his own conscience.
+Being tolerant does not mean that I share another one's belief.
+But it does mean that I acknowledge another one's right to believe, and obey, his own conscience.
 Viktor Frankl

 The fishermen know that the sea is dangerous and the storm terrible, but they have never found these dangers sufficient reason for remaining ashore.
 Vincent van Gogh